gordianknotC/nxp_note/aqueduct/ResourceController.md

 # ResourceController

-A  `ResourceController`  is a  [controller](https://aqueduct.io/docs/http/controller/)  that provide conveniences for implementing endpoint controllers.
+A  `ResourceController`  is a  [controller](https://aqueduct.io/docs/http/controller/)  that provide conveniences for **implementing endpoint controllers**.
 A  `ResourceController`  must be subclassed, and in that subclass, you write a method for each operation on that type of resource.
 For example, a  `UserController`  might handle the following operations:

 -   creating a new user (`POST /users`)
 -   getting all users (`GET /users`)